kstenerud/concise-encoding/ce-structure.md

 ### Null

 Denotes the absence of data.
+"Absence of data" is not the same as "not present".
+To signal omission of a field in a map, simply do not include the key.

 **Note**: Null is a [contentious value in computer science](https://en.wikipedia.org/wiki/Null_pointer), and should be used with caution.